Starting Pickleball in a Community

 As the number of players increases, it is important to have a good way to communicate with the players and to provide information for prospective players.
 Create a website or blog to help keep the players informed of schedule changes, leagues, and other activities.
 It is free and easy to do with blog services like blogger.com and wordpress.com.

-Be sure to list your courts on the Places to Play pages of the USAPA website.
+Be sure to list your courts on the new Official USAPA Places 2 Play website.
 That helps prospective players to find you.

 To help schedule court time for club activities and to allow players to reserve courts, click here for a free online reservation system.
 We have seen similar success with other senior communities in our area.
 We now have 5 senior communities within a radius of about 5 miles that have installed permanent or temporary courts.